RobLoach/Sokoban/README.md

 ## Contribute

-Right now, it only implements a select few of the levels, would love to see this grow!
+Right now, it only implements the first few levels, would love to see this grow!
 Feel free to open up [Tiled](https://www.mapeditor.org) and have your hack at adding more levels.

 ## Credits